When not working as a chemist and business manager, Jeremy enjoys gaming.

 Signature Ability: Absolute Zero (opponent starts with Coldsnap, dealing energy damage and preventing evasion)

 An excellent defensive character, you're playing for a long-term win with Iceman.
 His passives prevent incinerate, poison, and bleed, granting several useful immunities.
-He's also got potent ice armor that blocks high-damage attacks or stuns, but takes 15 seconds to recharge.
+He's also got potent ice armor that blocks high-damage attacks or stuns, but it takes 15 seconds to recharge.

 So, inflict damage over time with Iceman's specials, and when his ice armor breaks, buy time for it to recharge by pressuring foes or backing off and dodging/blocking.